Chief of Renal-Electrolyte Division

 • Education, Certification, and Licensure: M.D. or D.O. is required.
 Board Certification in Internal Medicine and subspecialty clinical and/or research fellowship in Nephrology.
 Eligible for medical licensure in the Commonwealth of Pennsylvania.

-To ensure full consideration, inquiries, nominations, CVs, and applications should be submitted electronically in confidence to c/o: Elaine Auerbach, MBA, MPH, at eauerbach@kbic.com and/or academicmedicine@kbic.com
+To ensure full consideration, inquiries, nominations, CVs, and applications should be submitted electronically in confidence to c/o: Elaine Auerbach, MBA, MPH, at eauerbach@kbic.com and/or academicmedicine@kbic.com or call 972.265.5259.

 APPLY ONLINE by clicking the “Apply Now” button below.